-Re-blogging from Shades of Umbria, 5 May 2014.
-This is the 19th in a series of posts on the ethics of competition, focusing on Castel Rigone Calcio, and part of the ‘Ethics of Combat‘ category on quemdixerechaos.
+Re-blogging from Shades of Umbria, 10 Sept 2014.
+This is the 20th and final entry in a series of posts on the ethics of competition, focusing on Castel Rigone Calcio, and part of the ‘Ethics of Combat‘ category on quemdixerechaos.
 This blog series completes a DePauw University Faculty Fellowship that examines how and why rules and customs develop for, and in, combat and competition.

 Originally posted on Shades of Umbria:

 There is an ending to the story of Castel Rigone Calcio.
 And it is an unexpected one.
 Maybe.
 Well, perhaps it represents a final twist, then.
 The tale is told in The Blizzard, issue 14, Sept.
 8, 2014, pages 122-128: “Rise and Fall of Castel Rigone: The entrepreneur, the village team and the experiment in humanistic capitalism”…

 “This story does not end with dramatic victory from a penalty.
 It begins that way — in Florence, at a quarter to five on a Sunday afternoon, 5 May 2013.
 Banks of dark grey clouds jostle over the Apennines along the Arno River.
 Tourists shuffle along to glimpse Botticelli’s Allegory of Spring at the Uffizi Gallery.
 And at Stadio Turri, fourteen men crowd in along a torn white arc to watch Dario Pietro Tranchitella place a ball carefully on the ground…”

 You’ll have to go to The Blizzard’s website to find out the rest.